 WAG: “It’ll take me 30 minutes because that’s a good estimate.”

 SWAG: “Since it’s 4:00 and I’ve had experience with Houston traffic at rush hour, it will take me anywhere from 30-50 minutes for me to get to the other side of town.
-If there are any accidents on the freeway, it may push me to over 60 minutes.”
+If there are any accidents on the freeway, then it may push me to over 60 minutes.”

 Estimate: “According to my GPS, it will take me 41 minutes to get to the other side of town.”

 By offering a range, you now have some wiggle room if things don’t go as planned.
 Figure out the low and high end and provide an explanation with your answer.
 Explain some assumptions as they could affect the different points in the range.